 The goal of the research study was to evaluate all of the current literature that evaluated serious pedestrian injury and death as a function of the speed of the vehicle.
 The early research seemed to suggest that the risk of pedestrian injury and death increased in a linear fashion with the speed of the motor vehicle.
 This makes sense because as a car’s speed increases, the risk of death should increase as well.
 On the other hand, there are numerous other variables that have changed over the years that had an impact on the results found in the newer studies.
 The researchers noticed that the linear relationship seemed to fade as the newer research was reviewed.Newer Research Shows a Change

-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
+I’m Ed Smith, a pedestrian accident lawyer in Sacramento.
 Pedestrians have the potential to be seriously injured in any collision with a motor vehicle, regardless of its speed.
-Anyone suffering a pedestrian injury following a collision with a motor vehicle should contact me today at 916.921.6400 for friendly, free advice.
+Anyone suffering a pedestrian injury following a collision with a car should contact our experienced injury attorneys today at 916.921.6400 or 800.404.5400 for friendly, free advice.

 Image Attribution: Image was reprinted with permission under the CC BY SA 2.0 version license.
 Via Wikimedia Commons.